-The Laboratory provides unique facilities and simulated environmental high bays (littoral, desert, tropical, and forest) and instrumented reconfigurable high bay spaces to support integration of science and technology components into research prototype systems.
+LASR provides unique facilities and simulated environmental high bays including littoral, desert, tropical, and an instrumented reconfigurable high bay space to support integration of science and technology components into research prototype systems.
 The environments help to bridge the gap between bench science, where real-world conditions cannot be duplicated, and fielded experiments, which provide realism, but can be very expensive.